kmadjei/InteractiveFrontendDevelopment-Resume/README.md

 ### Acknowledgements

-- I thank Math Rudge, Instructor at The Code Institute, for his guidance on this project and piecing together all the lessons from the Interactive Frontend Development Module.
+- I thank Matt Rudge, Instructor at The Code Institute, for his guidance on this project and piecing together all the lessons from the Interactive Frontend Development Module.